-As you explore the site you may notice a search, filter, sort (SFS) bar at the top of most pages.
-This bar makes it easier to locate whatever you are searching for in the section of the site that you are looking at!
+As you explore the site, you may notice a search, filter, sort (SFS) bar at the top of most pages.
+This bar makes it easier to locate content you are searching for.

-Searching by keyword- Beginning from the left, searching by keyword is a quick way to find a specific resource if you mostly already know what you are looking for.
-For example, if you know that you are enrolled in a specific course, but can't seem to find it by paging through the courses on your home dashboard you may find this feature helpful.
+Searching by keyword is a quick way to find a specific resource if you already know what you are looking for.
+For example, if you know that you are enrolled in a specific course but can't seem to find it by paging through the courses on your home dashboard, try searching by keyword.

-You can see in the GIF below that I am quickly able to locate the "SDG Design Clinic: Data for Good" course by simply searching for the term "Data".
 This feature will work best when entering complete words.
-Partial words such as "Dat" instead of "Data" may not bring up the desired results.
+Partial words such as Dat instead of Data may not bring up the desired results.

-Filtering by Tag- Filtering by tag is great when you have a more vague idea of the type of content you are searching for, or if you just want to get an idea of what is available.
+Filtering by tag is great when you have a more vague idea of the type of content you are searching for or if you just want to get an idea of what is available.

 It is important to note that the tag feature will always broaden your choices when selecting more tags, rather than narrowing your search results.
 Select more tags, get more results.

-Filtering by Type- You will likely not see the type option as often as you see search and tag options, but it is very helpful whenever available.
-The type filter allows you to view only the type(s) of content you are looking for on any given tab.
+Filtering by type may not be an option as often as search by keyword and filter by tags, but it is very helpful whenever available.
+This filter allows you to view only the type(s) of content you are looking for on any given tab.

-You can always deselect the filter by simply selecting the button a second time to uncheck it.
+You can always deselect the filter by selecting the button a second time to uncheck it.

-Sorting- Last, but certainly not least, is the sort option.
-You will see this option on many SFS bars across the site.
-It will generally offer two options; alphabetical sort and most recent.
-Alphabetical will simply sort the available cards by ascending (a-z) alphabetical order.
-Most recent will order the cards in the order that they were created with the most recently added/created items at the top.
+You will see the option to sort on many SFS bars across the site.
+It will generally offer two options - alphabetical sort and most recent.
+Alphabetical will sort the available cards by ascending (a-z) alphabetical order.
+Most recent will order the cards in the order that they were created, with the most recently added/created items at the top.

 Using Multiple Filters

-All of the tools above are powerful individually, but they become even more effective when combining them.
-If you are having trouble finding a resource using a single option from the SFS bar, I would strongly encourage you to try mixing two, or even three of the options to continue narrowing your results!
+All of the tools above are powerful individually, but they become even more effective when combined.
+If you are having trouble finding a resource using a single option from the SFS bar, try mixing two or even three of the options to continue narrowing your results.